moezguedri/minimum_app_babel/README.md

 ## Configure VSCode

-Under the menu Debug > Add configuration... add a Node.js configuration.
+Under the menu 'Debug' > 'Add configuration...' add a _Node.js_ configuration.
-Change the options 'program' and 'outFiles' as follow:
+Change the options _program_ and _outFiles_ as follow:

 ```json
 {